Premonitia Intelligence · Report 04

 9,556

-D-rated flat count by London postcode district.
+Sub-standard flat concentration by London postcode.
 MHCLG EPC Register.

 NW6 context.
 West Hampstead and Kilburn contain 12,001 D-rated flats - the highest concentration in London.
 The area's building stock is predominantly Edwardian conversion flats, where the cost of reaching EPC C involves external wall insulation, boiler replacement, and in many cases leaseholder consent complications for communal areas.
 These are precisely the buildings where the retrofit-or-exit calculation most frequently resolves to exit.